bottkars/terraforming-dps/terraforming-gcp/README.md

-# Terraforming GCP deploy PPDM, DDVE from GCP Marketplace
+# Terraforming GCP: deploy PPDM, DDVE and more from GCP Marketplace

 ## getting started
-this deployment is used and tested with terraform v0.13,v0.14,v0.15 and 1.0 simly clone the repo and create a tfvars file from below examples the repo is devided ito modules the variable deploy_ddve and deploy_ppdm can be set to true or false to indicate wich components to deploy
+this deployment is used and tested with terraform v0.13,v0.14,v0.15 and 1.0 simply clone the repo and create a *tfvars* file or use *TF_VAR_* environment variables from below examples the repo is split ito modules the variable create_ddve and create_ppdm can be set to true or false to indicate which components to deploy

-## create an iam serviceaccount for terraform
+### create an iam serviceaccount for terraform
 follow the Hashi Documentation to create a TF Serviceaccount for GCP [service_account_for_terraform](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started#adding-credentials)

 the CONTENT of downloaded json file can be directly inserted as the variable value of "gcp_credentials"

-## deploy
+### prepare tf environment

 after cloning the Repo to you local Machine, cd to terraforming-gcp
 ```bash